 Marriage brings people together, creating strong emotional bonds.
 It makes couples feel like they belong and rely on each other.
 Marriage is recognized and expected by society, making it a big deal.

 Marriage affects how men and women see their roles and how families are structured.
 It shapes our daily lives and is a key part of society.
 Marriage controls sexual behavior, makes kids legitimate, helps with money matters, and builds strong emotional ties.
-This makes marriage a key part of what holds communities together.
+Additionally, adding panels for extra room makes marriage a key part of what holds communities together.

 To sum up, marriage is more than just a legal thing.
 It has many roles, like legal, economic, and social ones.
 This is why it’s seen as a fundamental social institution worldwide.